AMReX-Codes/amrex/Docs/sphinx_documentation/source/Faq.rst

 |

-**Q.** How to avoid running into :cpp:`Formal parameter space overflowed` CUDA error while building complex EB geometries using AMReX implicit function and CSG functionalities ?
+**Q.** How to avoid running into :cpp:`Formal parameter space overflowed` CUDA error while building complex EB geometries using AMReX implicit functions and CSG functionalities ?

 **A.** AMReX enables logical operations and transformations to assemble basic shapes `Implicit Functions`_ into complex geometries.
 Each operation results in a more complex type which can eventually overflow the